 Anything is possible if we all either Vote, or Vote NONE.

 Registered voters who didn't vote are shown in white.

 (As ukip won no seats in 2010, we show their two 2014 by-election wins, with Clacton 2010 for comparison.)

 Results from news.bbc.co.uk/1/shared/election2010/results/

-(These 18 results are from across Britain, but not Northern Ireland because the parties are different.
-There, 42% didn't vote in 2010.)
+(These 18 results are from across Great Britain.
+They do not include Northern Ireland because the parties are different: there, 42% didn't vote in 2010.)

 In 2010, the Conservatives nationally received 36.1% of the votes on a 65.1% turnout.
 That is equal to 23.5% of registered voters.
 (0.361 x 0.651 = 0.235).

 Calculate the real 2015 election results for your constituency

 Find out your MP and constituency by entering your postcode here. www.parliament.uk/mps-lords-and-offices/mps/